Odd News Roundup: China's regulator cracks down on using feng shui to predict stock market trend | Science-Environment

 China's regulator cracks down on using feng shui to predict stock market trend

 China's securities regulator launched a crackdown on brokerages using feng shui to predict stock market trends in their research notes or investment advisory businesses, state-owned media reported on Wednesday.
-China Securities Regulatory Commission said it holds "zero tolerance" towards illegal behaviour in the stock market and has punished some brokers who analysed, forecast, or offered investment advices by applying aspects of feng shui such as the heavenly stems and earthly branches, also known as tiangan dizhi, Yin-Yang, and Five Elements, according to the official China Securities Journal.
+China Securities Regulatory Commission said it holds "zero tolerance" toward illegal behavior in the stock market and has punished some brokers who analyzed, forecast or offered investment advice by applying aspects of feng shui such as the heavenly stems and earthly branches, also known as tiangan dizhi, Yin-Yang, and Five Elements, according to the official China Securities Journal.

-Also Read: China's Shenzhen plans 'orderly' work resumption as COVID vigilance continues
+Also Read: China's Shenzhen city says will allow firms to resume work in an orderly manner

 (With inputs from agencies.)